Rajubdpro/Advance-WP-Slider-Plugin/readme.txt

 - **Multiple Transition Effects:** Choose from a range of captivating transition effects to enhance the visual appeal of your sliders.
 - **Customizable Styles:** Tailor the appearance of your sliders by customizing colors, fonts, and more.
 - **Image Captions:** Add captions and descriptions to your slider images to provide context and engage your audience.
-- **Shortcode Integration:** Easily embed sliders into posts, pages, or widgets using shortcodes.
+- **Shortcode Integration:** Easily embed sliders into posts, pages, or widgets using shortcode.
 - **Touch and Swipe Support:** Sliders are touch-friendly, ensuring a seamless user experience on mobile devices.
 - **SEO Friendly:** Sliders are designed to be search engine friendly, helping to improve your site's SEO.
 - **User-Friendly Interface:** Create and manage sliders effortlessly with our intuitive admin panel.